Nauruan language: Original

-Attempt at language reform of 1938
+1938 reforms

+In 1936, the Australian administration of Nauru established a Language Committee to investigate "certain matters connected with the Nauruan language".
+Its report "recommended a reform of the Nauruan orthography, new rules for the spelling of foreign loan words, the standardised pronunciation of sounds that were undergoing changes at the time and the adoption of English names for the days of the week and the months in preference to the German ones which were still widely used".
+Its recommendations were officially gazetted on 5 November 1938 and the committee remained in place as a de facto language academy that was regularly consulted by the Australian administration on linguistic matters.

-In 1938, there was an attempt by the Nauruan language committee and Timothy Detudamo to make the language easier to read for Europeans and Americans.
-It was intended to introduce as many diacritical symbols as possible for the different vowel sounds to state the variety of the Nauruan language in writing.
+The reforms were intended to introduce as many diacritical symbols as possible for the different vowel sounds to state the variety of the Nauruan language in writing.
 It was decided to introduce only a circumflex accent in the place of the former tilde, so that the characters "õ" and "ũ" were replaced by "ô" and "û".
 The "ã" was replaced with "e".

 Also, "y" was introduced in order to differentiate words with the English "j" (puji).
 Thus, words like ijeiji were changed to iyeyi.
 In addition, "ñ" (which represented the velar nasal) was replaced with "ng", to avoid confusion with the Spanish Ñ. "bu" and "qu" were replaced with "bw" and "kw", respectively. "ts" was replaced with "j" (since it represented a sound similar to the English "j"); and the "w" written at the end of words was dropped.

+Modern orthography

 These reforms were only partly carried out: the symbols "õ" and "ũ" are still written as such, with tildes.
 However, the letters "ã" and "ñ" are now only seldom used, being replaced with "e" and "ng", as prescribed by the reform.
 Likewise, use of the digraphs "bw" and "kw" has been implemented.
 Although "j" took the place of "ts", certain spellings still use "ts": e.g., the districts Baiti and Ijuw (according to the reform Beiji and Iyu) are still written with the old writing conventions.
 The "y" has become generally accepted.

 Today the following 30 Latin letters are used.